 5: I have many SUPER powers.

-There were moments the first 6 months that I seriously wanted to gather up my sick kids and hop on a plane to visit our ND back home.
+There were moments during the first 6 months when I seriously wanted to gather up my sick kids and hop on a plane to visit our ND back home.
 I felt alone in my attempts to heal my children while navigating a new country and language.
 But, I did it.
-And I learned that I am capable of a lot…all on my own.
-I knew even when times were the hardest — I was also building my own set of super powers and I experienced amazing personal growth here.
-I have gained so much self confidence in my abilities as a mom, holistic health educator, healer, community member and wife.
-I still speak Spanish like a 2 year old cave woman, but people understand what I’m saying (for the most part) and I’ve learned to laugh at myself when I make mistakes which is a precious gift and something I hope my kids are watching and internalizing.
+And I learned that I am capable of a lot, all on my own.
+I knew even when times were the hardest that I was also building my own set of superpowers, and I experienced amazing personal growth here.
+I have gained so much self-confidence in my abilities as a mom, holistic health educator, healer, community member, and wife.
+I still speak Spanish like a 2-year-old cave woman, but people understand what I’m saying (for the most part) and I’ve learned to laugh at myself when I make mistakes which is a precious gift and something I hope my kids are watching and internalizing.
 There is no need for perfection.
 Life is a series of perfect imperfections.
 We’ve seen places previously only read about in books.
 Now when my son studies the Andes Mountains or the glaciers in South America he can reflect on the photos and his memory of actually SEEING those places.
-Our family unit is closer than ever as a result of our time here, we know that geography does not make a home, our family makes a home.
-We’ve met so many special people, shared memorable experiences together and always remembered to be grateful for this amazing opportunity.
+Our family unit is closer than ever as a result of our time here.
+We know that geography does not make a home, our family makes a home.
+We’ve met so many special people, shared memorable experiences together, and always remembered to be grateful for this amazing opportunity.
 We will miss Argentina dearly when we leave.
 I will forever be thankful for this experience abroad and for each and every lesson I learned along the way.

 loved reading of your adventures, i have always known you are a badass and i am glad that your time there has proved that to you! we will be glad to have you back on us soil! xo

 You ARE A TRUE SUPERHERO WOMAN to me!
 Congratulations on coming back, and for the many experiences you and your family have had.
 What an amazing gift and one I hope someday to be able to give to my family.